On the rate and on the gravitational wave emission of short and long GRBs

 \end{itemize}

-{It is important to mention that the sum of the occurrence rates of the above short burst sub-classes IV--VI is in agreement with the estimates obtained from the whole short burst population reported in the literature \citep[see, e.g.,][]{2015MNRAS.448.3026W,2015ApJ...812...33S}.
-It is then clear that what in the current literature is indicated as short GRB are actually just S-GRF.}
+It is important to mention that the sum of the occurrence rates of the above short burst subclasses IV--VI is in agreement with the estimates obtained from the whole short burst population reported in the literature \citep[see, e.g.,][]{2015MNRAS.448.3026W,2015ApJ...812...33S}.
+It is then clear that what in the current literature are indicated as short GRBs are actually just S-GRFs.

-{In addition to the above three sub-classes of long bursts and three sub-classes of short bursts, we recall the existence of a class of bursts occurring in a low-density circumburst medium (CBM), e.g.~$n_{\rm CBM}\sim∼10^{-3}$~cm$^{-3}$, which show hybrid properties between short and long bursts in $\gamma$-rays.
+In addition to the above three subclasses of long bursts and three subclasses of short bursts, we recall the existence of a class of bursts occurring in a low-density circumburst medium (CBM), e.g.~$n_{\rm CBM}\sim∼10^{-3}$~cm$^{-3}$, which show hybrid properties between short and long bursts in $\gamma$-rays.
 These bursts are not associated with SNe, even at low redshift where the SN detection would not be precluded \citep{DellaValle2006sn}.
-We have called such bursts as Gamma-ray flashes (GRFs) \citep{2016ApJ...832..136R}.}
+We have called such bursts as Gamma-ray flashes (GRFs) \citep{2016ApJ...832..136R}.

 \begin{itemize}